-\subsubsection{Truncation error}
+\underline{\textbf{{Truncation error} }}\\

-The analysis of estimator error of RF-GP for binary data benefits from the bounded nature of the response.
-Unlike the continuous case analysis, where to accommodate unbounded errors, an additional level of complexity through truncation.
+The analysis of the estimator error of RF-GP for binary data benefits from the bounded nature of the response.
+Unlike the continuous case analysis, which accommodates unbounded errors, an additional level of complexity through truncation.
 First, both approximation error and estimation error are controlled under truncation to establish $\mathbb L_2$ consistency.
-Next, the results are extended to untruncated scenario by showing that the truncated estimator is asymptotically equal to the untruncated estimator by imposing assumptions on the tail decay of the error process.
+Next, the results are extended to the untruncated scenario by showing that the truncated estimator is asymptotically equal to the untruncated estimator by imposing assumptions on the tail decay of the error process.

 In our scenario, due to the binary nature of the outcome, $Y$ is bounded.
-We show in Lemma \ref{lemma:bounded_estimate} that this leads to an uniformly (in $n$) bounded RF-GP estimate of $\mathbb E (Y|X)$.
+We show in Lemma \ref{lemma:bounded_estimate} that this leads to a uniformly (in $n$) bounded RF-GP estimate of $\mathbb E (Y|X)$.
 This simplifies the proof of consistency by mitigating the need for any truncation.
-Consequently, we do not also need any assumption on the tail behavior of the dependent error process and can work with an improved scaling for $t_n$, i.e. the maximum number of nodes of a tree.
-Since binary outcome is bounded by definition and RF-GP estimates are also bounded (Lemma \ref{lemma:bounded_estimate}), we can take $\beta_n$ in Theorem 3 of \citet{scornet2015consistency} to be bounded, which implies the improved scaling for $t_n$.
+Consequently, we do not also need any assumption on the tail behavior of the dependent error process and can work with improved scaling for $t_n$, i.e. the maximum number of nodes of a tree.
+Since the binary outcome is bounded by definition and RF-GP estimates are also bounded (Lemma \ref{lemma:bounded_estimate}), we can take $\beta_n$ in Theorem 3 of \citet{scornet2015consistency} to be bounded, which implies the improved scaling for $t_n$.\\